veecarling/veecarling.github.io/projects.md

 ## Pulsed Nuclear Magnetic Resonance
 *Nov.
 2024 - Dec.
 2024*

-This project was finished in fulfillment for the capstone laboratory course , **PHYS 142W**, at University of California, Riverside.
+This project was finished in fulfillment for the capstone laboratory course , **PHYS 142W**, at UC Riverside.

 Pulsed nuclear magnetic resonance (PNMR) is a method used to determine the magnetic moment of nuclei, finding their distinct energy levels based on their nucleus spin and splitting.
 Deriving from the original nuclear magnetic resonance method, PNMR implements oscillating eleectromagnetic fields as short pulses of radio frequency signals.